SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 Your melee attacks are especially deadly.
 You gain the following benefits:
 • Increase your Strength or Dexterity score by 1, to a maximum of 20.
-• Once per turn, when you hit a creature with a melee weapon attack, you deal additional damage equal to your proficiency bonus.
+• Once per turn, when you hit a creature with a melee weapon or unarmed attack, you deal additional damage equal to your proficiency bonus.
 • Whenever you land a critical hit with a melee weapon, you roll an additional weapon die and ignore target creature's resistances for that attack.

 # 40. - Discretion of the Coedymwarth [SOL]